schriftgestalt/GlyphsSDK/Python Templates/Filter with Dialog/README.md

 # Other useful methods

-#### preview()
+#### update()

 This method will display the original glyph as a background image and apply your custom `filter()` method.

-This already happens directly after you activate the filter through the menu, and you should call the `preview()` method each time the user changes the value in the dialog.
+This already happens directly after you activate the filter through the menu, and you should call the `update()` method each time the user changes the value in the dialog.
 Therefore, it makes sense to place it in whichever method receives the actions from the dialog (which is `setValue_()` in the example).

 ```python
 	# Action triggered by UI